thehyve/pmc-conversion/README.md

 It loads data to [tranSMART](https://github.com/thehyve/transmart-core) platform using [transmart-copy](https://github.com/thehyve/transmart-core/tree/dev/transmart-copy) tool and to [cBioPortal](https://github.com/cBioPortal/cbioportal) using [cbioportalImporter.py](https://docs.cbioportal.org/5.1-data-loading/data-loading/data-loading-for-developers) script.

+For a production deployment instructions, start with the [deployment](#deployment) section.

 ## Configuration

 There are two types of configuration files: